ovaar/blog/content/blog/reactive-testing-with-gherkin-reactivex-and-asyncio.md

 +++
 date = "2020-09-14"
-title = "[Python] Reactive testing with Gherkin, ReactiveX and asyncio" type = "post" categories = ["Development", "Python"] tags = ["Development", "Testing", "ReactiveX", "async", "Gherkin"]
+title = "Reactive testing with Gherkin, ReactiveX and asyncio" type = "post" categories = ["Development", "Python"] tags = ["Development", "Testing", "ReactiveX", "async", "Gherkin"]
 +++

-## [Python] Reactive testing with Gherkin, ReactiveX and asyncio

 Have you ever written integration test with asynchronous behavior?
 I have, and it has always been a struggle...
 CI/CD pipelines which regularly fail because of some timeout.
 Then, "a wild project manager appears!", and starts asking questions why investigating takes so long...